 - Speeding

-- This category excludes all charges in the categories below:
+- This category excludes all records in the categories below:

-- This category includes all charges in the categories below and assess them as Eligible:
+- This category includes all records in the categories below and assesses them as Eligible:

 - Littering